 Each switch has access ports assigned as below –

-Now let’s say device connected of one of access port of Switch 2 (SW2) sends broadcast.
+Now let’s say device connection of one of the access port of Switch 2 (SW2) sends broadcast.
 This broadcast will be received on following –

 - All the Access ports and trunk ports of SW2 except the source port.

-- SW3 received the broadcast and forwards to connected Access port on Vlan 10.
+- SW3 received the broadcast and forwards to a connected Access port on VLAN 10.

-Once VTP pruning is enabled, the broadcast on Vlan 10 from SW2 is forwarded to SW1 however, it is not relayed to all trunk ports .
-Seeing that no Access port membership is there on SW4, the Broadcast of Vlan 10 is only relayed to trunk port of SW3 and not towards SW4.
+- Seeing that no Access port membership is there on SW4, the Broadcast of VLAN pruning is only relayed to trunk port of SW3 and not towards SW4.